pfeilbr/brianpfeil.com/content/post/running-elasticsearch-on-elastic-beanstalk/index.md

 slug = "running-elasticsearch-on-elastic-beanstalk"
-tags = ["docker", "elastic beanstalk", "aws", "elastic search"] title = "Running Elasticsearch on AWS Elastic Beanstalk"
+tags = ["docker", "elastic beanstalk", "aws", "elastic search"] title = "Running Elasticsearch on AWS Elastic Beanstalk" summary = "eliminate the need to manage a server by running Elasticsearch on the AWS Elastic Beanstalk PaaS"

 +++